MTA Approves $15.8 Billion 2025 Capital Program

 The Metropolitan Transportation Authority (MTA) allocated $15.8 billion for its 2025 capital program.
 The largest portion of this funding, $6.6 billion, is designated for rolling stock acquisition and modernization.
 A further $3.4 billion is directed toward state-of-good-repair projects across the system.

 Additional allocations within the MTA’s 2025 plan include $2.7 billion for system expansion, $2.0 billion for signal improvements, and $500 million for accessibility upgrades.
 During the year, work valued at $6.7 billion was completed.
-These projects included the replacement of 41 station elevators and comprehensive accessibility modernizations at 10 separate stations.
+These projects included the replacement of 41 station elevators and detailed accessibility modernizations at 10 separate stations.

 Work was finalized on circulation enhancements at Grand Central Station, and a new facility for rail car acceptance and testing was opened in Brooklyn.
 The authority also awarded a $166 million contract for engineering and design services for the planned Interborough Express light-rail line, which will connect the boroughs of Brooklyn and Queens.